Tyson Foods: Corporate charity

 Since 2000, Tyson Foods has donated millions of dollars in cash to help non-profit organizations across the country.
 Forbes named Tyson Foods the second most proportionally generous company for its donations in 2007, totaling 1.6 percent ($8 million) of its annual operating income.
 Tyson initiated the KNOW Hunger campaign in early 2011 to raise awareness of hunger in the United States.
 After the Joplin, Missouri tornado of 2011, Tyson sent 77,000 pounds of food to the city.
 It also sent 100,000 pounds of food to the communities along the Gulf of Mexico after the April 20, 2010, oil spill.
 Tyson has supported "Little Free Pantries," and has partnered with the Chicago Urban League for educational programs on misconceptions about SNAP (food stamp) benefits.
 Tyson "pledged to invest $50 million by 2020 in various efforts to fight food insecurity" in 2015.
 The company exceeded that goal, with contributions of over $60 million to start the year 2020.

 Tyson Foods has made political donations to both major parties.

-Religious activities

-In addition to placing 128 part-time chaplains (including both Protestant and Catholic Christians and Muslim Imams) in 78 Tyson plants, in 2006 the company invited their customers to download a prayer book, containing prayers from many faiths, including Christianity, Judaism, Islam, and Native American spirituality, from the company's website to read during mealtime.